BYUHPC/sci-comp-course-example-cxx/README.md

 # BYU Scientific Computing Course Example C++

 This repository contains code that parallels what students need to create for the [BYU Scientific Computing Course's semester-long project](https://byuhpc.github.io/sci-comp-course/project/overview.html).
 [The problem](#the-problem-orogeny), of course, is different, but imitating this code should serve most students well.
-Some sacrifices to good C++ style have been made for ease of understanding by students unfamiliar with modern C++.
+Some sacrifices to good style have been made for ease of understanding by students unfamiliar with modern C++.